 Medical Physics Residency Accreditation

-Our residency program is currently pursuing accreditation by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
+Our residency program is currently accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
 There are three training pathways in the program: two-year diagnostic medical physics, two-year nuclear medicine physics, and three-year combined (diagnostic and nuclear).
 All positions in this program are full time training positions.

 |Year||# of Applicants||# of Accepted||# of Graduated||# of Certified||# of Clinical Position||# of Academic Position||# of Industry Position|

-Note: At this time we do not plan to take applications for any positions starting in 2019 or 2020.
+Note: At this time we plan to take applications in Fall 2020 for one position starting in summer 2021.

 Applications will be accepted through American Association of Physicists in Medicine (AAPM), Medical Physics Residency Application Program (MP-RAP) (CAP) and filled via the Medical Physics Match (MedPhys Match) administered by National Matching Services.
 Candidates will be required to complete an employment application and pre-employment screening with University Hospitals Human Resources, including criminal background checks, immunization history, and drug testing, prior to receiving a formal acceptance to the residency program.